hchan/microprofile-thorntail-greetings-service/README.md

 ## Personal feelings ( open to change ;))
 - I just think the Spring Boot is shorter and easier to read ...
-- Testing with Arquillan was flaky ... `SpringRunner` I think is better (opininated)
+- Testing with `SpringRunner` was easier than `Arquillian`
-- Random ports in Arquillan
+- Does Arquillian support random ports?
-Had to add
+- Had to add:
--Dthorntail.arquillian.daemon.port=19999 -Djava.util.logging.manager=org.jboss.logmanager.LogManager -Xbootclasspath/p:C:/Users/Henry/.m2/repository/org/jboss/logmanager/jboss-logmanager/2.1.11.Final/jboss-logmanager-2.1.11.Final.jar
+- `-Dthorntail.arquillian.daemon.port=19999 -Djava.util.logging.manager=org.jboss.logmanager.LogManager -Xbootclasspath/p:C:/Users/Henry/.m2/repository/org/jboss/logmanager/jboss-logmanager/2.1.11.Final/jboss-logmanager-2.1.11.Final.jar`
 Also had to run Project ...
 Clean often in Eclipse Alternatively, I could use Open Liberty which also brings up the next issue ... which vendor for Microprofile?